 2. Temperature for Drying Fruits

-As a general rule, you’ll want to dry fruits at temperatures of 130-140F.
+Generally, you’ll want to dry fruits at temperatures of 130-140F.
 Many nutrients in fruits are very sensitive to heat.
 This temperature range will keep most of them intact.

 The sweating causes the temperature inside the dehydrator to increase.
 So, even if your dehydrator is set to 140F, the actual temperature inside might be around 120F.